Captive wildlife | Wildlife | RSPCA - RSPCA

-Welfare of wild animals in captivity
+Wild animals in captivity

-Caring for a wild animal in captivity
+Caring for a captive wild animal

 Anyone keeping an animal in captivity in England and Wales has a legal obligation to meet that animal's needs under the Animal Welfare Act.

 Placing an animal in surroundings that aren't suitable for its species can cause stress and behavioural problems.
 Animals kept in an unsuitable environment or fed the wrong diet can suffer, and this can lead to illness or death.